 - Total Loss: When a vehicle has been deemed a total loss, the vehicle has had severe damage.
 Knowing whether a vehicle has been declared a total loss helps consumers avoid purchasing a potentially unsafe vehicle.

 - Salvage History Similar to a vehicle with a total loss history, a vehicle that has a salvage history has had severe damage.
 Salvage history helps consumers avoid purchasing a potentially unsafe vehicle.

 Frequently Asked Questions

 What is title washing?

-- Odometer tampering continues to be a serious crime and consumer fraud issue.
-There are dishonest sellers out there who intentionally roll odometers back so they can artificially inflate the vehicle's value.
+Odometer tampering continues to be a serious crime and consumer fraud issue.
+Dishonest sellers intentionally roll odometers back to inflate the vehicle’s value artificially.
 Vehicles that have low mileage are priced higher.
-If you belive you have been a victim of odometer fraud, report fraud to federal government investigator in your state.
+If you believe you have been a victim of odometer fraud, report fraud to a federal government investigator in your state.